ostrich/plasma-share-uploader/README.md

 # plasma-share-uploader

-Purpose share plugin for KDE Plasma 6 that uploads images using a data-driven target list.
+Purpose share plugin for KDE Plasma 6 that uploads files using a data-driven target list.

 ## Build